marcomarino123/magnopy/docs/source/user-guide/methods/spinham.rst

   lattice, indices :math:`i` and :math:`j` run over the atoms in each cell and the vector :math:`\boldsymbol{d}_{ij} = \boldsymbol{r}_{m+d_{ij}} - \boldsymbol{r}_m`
   runs over all the neighbors of atom :math:`(m,i)` up to a given cutoff distance.
+  Note that the vector :math:`\boldsymbol{d}_{ij}` is defined as a difference of two lattice vectors, and hence it is a lattice vector itself.

 * The exchange tensor :math:`\boldsymbol{J}_{ij}(\boldsymbol{d}_{ij})` is a :math:`3\times3` matrix that is split into isotropic exchange, as well as into traceless symmetric  and anti-symmetric